AlexCharlton/Hypergiant/README.md

 * srfi-42

 ## Documentation
-Reexports: opengl-glew (prefix `gl:`), gl-utils (gl-utils-core is prefiex with `gl:`, all other modules have no prefix), gl-math, gl-type, noise, and soil. glls and hyperscene are rexported with several enhanced functions, as noted below.
+Reexports: opengl-glew (prefix `gl:`), gl-utils (gl-utils-core is prefiex with `gl:`, all other modules have no prefix), gl-math, gl-type, noise, and soil. glls and most of Hyperscene are rexported with several enhanced functions, as noted below.

-Take care with using any of the functions from these libraries that aren’t exported by hypergiant (including glfw3).
-This probably means that you need to know how those functions will interact with hypergiant before you doing anything.
+Take care with using any of the functions from these libraries that aren’t exported by Hypergiant (including glfw3).
+This probably means that you need to know how those functions will interact with Hypergiant before you doing anything.
 Or it might mean that I forgot to export something ;)

 ### Main loop
     [procedure] (start WIDTH HEIGHT TITLE [init: INIT] [update: UPDATE] [cleanup: CLEANUP] .
 WINDOW-HINTS)